 To date, we have funded our business and operations primarily through the private placement of equity securities and senior secured convertible notes.
-At June 30, 2018, we had \$3.3 million in cash and cash equivalents, and certificates of deposit compared to \$2.9 million in cash and cash equivalents as of December 31, 2017 to be used to fund on-going operations.
-We also entered into an agreement with an accredited investor to whom we sold 792,952 shares of common stock at a purchase price of \$2.27 per share for a commitment of \$1.8 million to be used for our Phase 2a clinical trial of PCS-499 in patients with Necrobiosis Lipoidica which is planned to begin in the fourth quarter of 2018.
-The investor will make payments not to us, but rather directly to the CRO conducting our Phase 2 Necrobiosis Lipoidica Trial based on their invoicing.
+At September 30, 2018, we had \$2.4 million in cash and cash equivalents compared to \$2.8 million at December 31, 2017.
+We also have a Clinical Trial Funding commitment of \$1.8 million to fund clinical trial expenses.
+We will use the clinical trial committed funds for our Phase 2a clinical trial of PCS-499 in patients with NL.
 We do not have any credit facilities as a source of future funds, and there can be no assurance that we will be able to raise sufficient additional capital on acceptable terms, or at all.
 As a result, substantial doubt exists about the Company's ability to continue as a going concern within one year after the date that this Form 10-Q is available to be issued.

 As described under Recent Developments, in May and June of 2018 we received proceeds of approximately \$3.2 million dollars from the sale of 1,402,442 shares of our common stock and warrants to purchase a similar number of shares of common stock exercisable at \$2.724 per share.
-On May 25, 2018, we also entered into an agreement with an investor for a commitment to fund up to \$1.8 million to fund clinical trial expenses in exchange for 792,952 shares of our common stock and warrants to purchase a similar number of shares.
-We will use the clinical trials committed funds for our Phase 2a clinical trial of PCS-499 in patients with NL.
-Payment under this commitment will not be made to us, but rather, directly to the CRO based on their invoicing.
+On May 25, 2018, we also entered into an agreement with an investor (PoC Capital) for a commitment to fund up to \$1.8 million of clinical trial expenses in exchange for 792,952 shares of our common stock and warrants to purchase a similar number of shares of common stock exercisable at \$2.27 per share.
+This investor will typically make payments not to us, but rather directly to the CRO conducting our Phase 2a trial based on the CRO's invoicing.
+We have made payments of approximately \$239,000 to the CRO which we expect this investor to repay us for in the fourth quarter.
 Finally, on May 25, 2018 we converted approximately \$2.35 million of our 8% convertible debt into 1,206,245 shares of our common stock.